CBD oil for cats

 - Slow dose escalation according to the principle "Start low – go slow"

-In the pharmacokinetic study by Kulpa et al. (2023) CBD was administered via 3 different routes (oil, capsule, transdermal gel) in varying dosages.
+In the pharmacokinetic study by Kulpa et al. (2023) CBD was administered via 3 different routes (oil, capsule, transdermal gel) in various dosages.
 The cats tolerated up to 4 mg/kg CBD per day over 7 days without serious side effects.
 Only occasional lethargy and soft stool were observed – both mild and reversible.

 What should be avoided?